Leaked Oath Keepers Data Shows At Least 28 Elected Officials Have Ties To The Group

 Finchem, for his part, has been active with the Oath Keepers since at least 2014, organizing events for the group in Arizona and urging people via his campaign Twitter account to “Protect State Sovereignty, Join Oath Keepers!”
 This May, lawyers for Finchem defended the Oath Keepers, stating in a letter that the group is a “non-partisan association” and “can by no stretch of one’s imagination be considered ‘anti-government.’”
 Photographs from Jan.
 6 show he was at the Capitol’s east staircase at the time the building was being stormed.
 He did not reply to multiple requests for comment.

-Others said they were initially attracted to the Oath Keepers because of its support for the Constitution and, in particular, the Second Amendment.
-But they also said that they grew concerned when the group began taking a more confrontational approach to moments of civil strife, with members appearing in tactical gear and carrying weapons in tense standoffs with federal agents starting in 2014.
+Others said they were initially attracted to the Oath Keepers because of the group's support for the Constitution and, in particular, the Second Amendment.
+But they also said that they grew concerned when it began taking a more confrontational approach to moments of civil strife, with members appearing in tactical gear and carrying weapons in tense standoffs with federal agents starting in 2014.
 Many quit.

 Chris Hooper, who was elected sheriff of Texas’s Nueces County last November, joined the Oath Keepers at the “Liberty Tree” level, which costs more than a basic membership and provides discounts on gear, among other perks.
 He told BuzzFeed News the concept of the group was “beautiful.”
 Those feelings changed when armed Oath Keepers flooded into southern Nevada in a prolonged standoff with Bureau of Land Management agents over ranchland leased to the Bundy family.